Explore Scientific Twilight I Alt-Azimuth Review: Recommended Mount

 The Twilight I features standard slow-motion cables to make fine tracking and pointing adjustments on either axis, which is particularly useful at high magnifications.
 Due to manufacturing tolerances, there can be some backlash/slop in the gears that these cables connect to for adjustment.
 However, in most cases, this is not a huge concern.

 To attach to your telescope, the Twilight I has a standard Vixen-style dovetail saddle that will clamp to any scope with a dovetail bar.
-The saddle uses a set screw with an additional safety screw to firmly grasp your scope’s dovetail plate.
+The saddle uses a clamping screw with an additional safety screw to firmly grasp your scope’s dovetail plate.

 The key to the Twilight I’s stability is its 1.75” steel tripod.
 This tripod is heavy, but it’s rock solid, and the bottleneck limiting this mount’s weight capacity is solely the mount head.
 A near-identical tripod is provided with the Sky-Watcher HEQ5, which holds more than twice as much weight as the Twilight I is meant for.